 - that there will be a presumption of innocence.
-No decision regarding disciplinary action can be made until a formal disciplinary meeting has been convened and the employee has been afforded the opportunity to respond to the allegations raised. - that the employee will be advised in writing in advance of a disciplinary meeting of the precise nature of the matters concerned and will be given copies of all relevant documentation.
+No decision regarding disciplinary action can be made until a formal disciplinary meeting has been convened and the employee has been afforded the opportunity to respond to the allegations raised - that the employee will be advised in writing in advance of a disciplinary meeting of the precise nature of the matters concerned and will be given copies of all relevant documentation.
 In the case of a complaint, this detail will include the source and text of the complaint as received.
-A complaint should be in writing. - that details of the allegations, complaints or issues of professional competence be put to the teacher concerned
+A complaint should be in writing - that details of the allegations, complaints or issues of professional competence be put to the Principal concerned - that the right of a Principal concerned to have access to and to view his/her personnel file (to include all records in relation to the Principal in hardcopy or electronic format, held by the ETB) will be fully respected

-- that the right of a teacher concerned to have access to and to view his/her personnel file (to include all records in relation to the teacher in hardcopy or electronic format, held by the school/ETB) will be fully respected - that the teacher concerned is given the opportunity to avail of representation, normally by a work colleague or trade union representative/s - that the teacher concerned be given the opportunity to respond fully to any such allegations, complaints or issues of professional competence - that the teacher concerned has the right to examine and challenge all evidence available and to call witnesses or persons providing such evidence for questioning. - that the teacher concerned has the right to a fair and impartial examination of the issues being investigated, taking into account the allegations or complaints themselves, the response of the teacher concerned to them, any representations made by or on behalf of the teacher concerned and any other relevant or appropriate evidence, factors or circumstances - that the ETB, as employer, has a duty to act reasonably and fairly in all interactions with staff and to deal with issues relating to conduct or professional competence in a confidential manner which protects the dignity of the teacher - that all matters relating to the disciplinary procedure are strictly confidential to the parties and their representatives - that it will be considered a disciplinary offence for any person to intimidate or exert inappropriate pressure on any person who may be required to attend as a witness. - that where a decision is taken to impose a disciplinary sanction, the sanction imposed will be in proportion to the nature of the conduct/behaviour/performance that has resulted in the sanction being imposed - that these procedures are without prejudice to the right of a teacher to have recourse to the law to protect his/her employment.
+- that the Principal concerned be given the opportunity to respond fully to any such allegations, complaints or issues of professional competence - that the Principal concerned is given the opportunity to avail of representation, normally by a work colleague or trade union representative/s - that the Principal concerned has the right to examine and challenge all evidence available and to call witnesses or persons providing such evidence for questioning - that the Principal concerned has the right to a fair and impartial examination of the issues being investigated, taking into account the allegations or complaints themselves, the response of the Principal concerned to them, any representations made by or on behalf of the Principal concerned and any other relevant or appropriate evidence, factors or circumstances - that the ETB, as employer, has a duty to act reasonably and fairly in all interactions with staff and to deal with issues relating to conduct or professional competence in a confidential manner which protects the dignity of the Principal - that all matters relating to the disciplinary procedure are strictly confidential to the parties and their representatives - that it will be considered a disciplinary offence for any person to intimidate or exert inappropriate pressure on any person who may be required to attend as a witness - that where a decision is taken to impose a disciplinary sanction, the sanction imposed will be in proportion to the nature of the conduct/behaviour/performance that has resulted in the sanction being imposed - that these procedures are without prejudice to the right of a Principal to have recourse to the law to protect his/her employment